 The ways in which the per-unit-length parameters of multi-conductor cables are calculated using a Finite Element method are described in chapter 4.
 The 'filter fitting' process which is used to create s-domain transfer functions for frequency dependent aspects of the model is described in chapter 5.
-Finally the types of cable implemented in the software are described and the approximations made for each cable type are described in chapter 6.
+Following this the types of cable implemented in the software are described and the approximations made for each cable type are described in chapter 6.
+Finally the implementation of frequency dependent transfer functions using passive circuit elements through a network synthesis process is described.